 SMA Type 1, also known as Floppy Baby Syndrome, severe Infantile Spinal Muscular Atrophy

-Although a life expectancy of 2 years can be given, around 80% of children sadly pass away before their first birthday.
 Muscle weakness can result in problems with feeding, swallowing, breathing and moving.
-A common cold can easily turn into pneumonia which can result in respiratory failure.
+A common cold can easily turn into pneumonia which can sometimes result in respiratory failure.

 Because children with SMA are 'tummy breathers' it is important to sit them in a position which allows them to breathe easily (ideally around 30-40 degrees).
 This can cause a problem whilst travelling in a traditional car seat, and as such we would recommend the use of a more specialist seat which we can provide for you.

 Children with SMA Type 1 have limited movement, however, their brains are completely unaffected and they communicate through their big beautiful eyes and beaming smiles.
 They are very alert and seem to make up for their physical disabilities with their facial expressions, and they love to play just like any other child.

 Playing includes sensory toys that are lightweight, brightly coloured and much easier to hold than many other toys.
 Looking at toys with bright lights and watching television programs are also among favourite activities.
 Babies can be sat up at a good position in a bean bag, a 30 to 40 degree angle seems the be the best position for most.
 This position allows them to look around freely and sit up enough to play with toys on an arch above them, whilst being able to breathe more easily.
 We have a variety of sensory toys that may be available for loan.